ibm-cloud-docs/secrets-manager/provision.md

     | Pricing plan (`plan`) | The pricing plan that you want to use, provided as a plan ID.
 Use `869c191a-3c2a-4faf-98be-18d48f95ba1f` for `trial` or `7713c3a8-3be8-4a9a-81bb-ee822fcaac3d` for `standard`.  |
     | Endpoints | By default instances of {{site.data.keyword.secrets-manager_short}} are created with only a private endpoint.
 If you need to provision an instance of {{site.data.keyword.secrets-manager_short}} that uses also a public endpoint, add `"service-endpoints":"public-and-private"` to `parameters`. |
     | Encryption | To provision an instance of {{site.data.keyword.secrets-manager_short}} that uses [customer-managed encryption](/docs/secrets-manager?topic=secrets-manager-mng-data#data-encryption), keep the `kms_key` parameter, and replace `<root_key_crn>` with the CRN value for the root key that you want to integrate. |
-    {: caption="Description of the information that is required to provision the  {{site.data.keyword.secrets-manager_short}} service using API" caption-side="top"}
+    {: caption="Description of the information that is required to provision the  {{site.data.keyword.secrets-manager_short}} service using API" caption-side="bottom"}

     You can create only one Trial instance of {{site.data.keyword.secrets-manager_short}} per account.
 Before you can create a new Trial instance, you must delete the existing Trial instance and its reclamation.
     {: note}